Riding the chairlift safely

 Beginners quickly learn how to get on the chairlift.

-Closing the stirrups
+Closing the bar

 Under no circumstances should passengers jump off the lift during the ride.
-Even in places where it may be possible (such as when there is an extreme amount of snow and a lift rides quite flat over the ground), this is absolutely forbidden.
+Even in places where it may be possible (such as when there is an extreme amount of snow and a lift goes quite flat over the ground), this is absolutely forbidden.

 Stopping during the ride